Gophers coach P.J. Fleck waiting to name starting QB for Northwestern game

 Big Ten honors Trickett

-The Big Ten named Gophers kicker Matthew Trickett its Special Teams Player of the Week for his performance at Nebraska.
-Trickett, a fifth-year senior and transfer from Kent State, kicked the two longest field goals of his career, a 47-yarder into the wind that cut Nebraska's lead to 10-3 in the third quarter and a 49-yarder that put Minnesota up 13-10 early in the fourth quarter.
+The Big Ten named Gophers kicker Matthew Trickett its special teams player of the week for his performance at Nebraska.
+The fifth-year senior and transfer from Kent State kicked the two longest field goals of his career, a 47-yarder into the wind that cut Nebraska's lead to 10-3 in the third quarter and a 49-yarder that put Minnesota up 13-10 early in the fourth quarter.

-Defensive end Danny Striggow left the Nebraska game in the first quarter because of an apparent arm injury.
+Defensive end Danny Striggow left Saturday's game in the first quarter because of an apparent arm injury.
 Fleck expressed optimism about a quick return.